 The Trustees and Governors are firmly committed to ensuring that all funds under their control are administered in such a way as to maximise return while minimising risk.
 Close management of cash flow ensures that there are always sufficient funds in the main bank accounts to cover operational costs.
-Trustees will seek to ensure that any cash not required for operating expenses is placed on deposit at the most favourable rate however these opportunities are minimal.
-During this year surplus funds have been deposited in high interest deposit accounts.
+Trustees will seek to ensure that any cash not required for operating expenses is placed on deposit at the most favourable rate however these opportunities have been minimal in the current financial climate.
+During this year surplus funds have been placed in deposit accounts.
 Future arrangements for deposits will be kept under review in the coming year when future funding levels have been promulgated and further longer term planning is undertaken and approved.